 - Save PDF statements for all bank accounts and credit cards.
 Hubdoc can do this for you automatically (we’ll discuss more about this below).

-- If you’re claiming a home office, you’ll need a record of a few things from your personal accounts: mortgage statements, and your bills/record of payment for your electric, gas, water, and internet.
+- If you’re claiming a home office, you’ll need a record of a few things from your personal accounts: mortgage statements, and your bills/record of payment for your electric, gas, water and internet.

 Track any expenses that you’re not 100% sure about on the Unusual Items tab.
 This includes equipment purchases, conferences, concert tickets, etc. Record all the details you have and we’ll go through them at the end of the year.

 There are lots of great apps for scanning and storing any paper documents you have (bills, receipts, etc.).
 Some of these apps have OCR (optical character recognition) and will sort and file your documents for you.
-Others are just a scanner for your phone — with these, you’ll need to transfer receipts to the right place and organize yourself.
+Others are just a scanner for your phone — with these, you’ll need to transfer receipts to the right place and organize them yourself.

 Hubdoc is an excellent OCR software for keeping track of financial records.
 Create a Hubdoc account, and you can snap a picture of the receipt and import it right to your account.
 Hubdoc will also retrieve recurring bills and statements delivered to your email address.
-Receipt Bank is another useful OCR option.
+Dext is another useful OCR option.